arburk/open-x-day-code-ql/README.md

 # <a id="Top2"></a> Differentiation to Sonarcloud/Sonarqube
 - static vs. semantic analysis
 - possibility to write and execute own queries
+- seamless integration in Github but also in VS-Code and
 - executable on developer machine using [CLI][CodeQL CLI binaries] (Linux, Windows and OSX)
-- perfect integration in VS-Code and Github

 # <a id="Top3"></a>Integrated Usage in Github
 1. add new Github Action via security tab